Minas Stavridis

-Minas Stavridis (Μηνάς Σταυρίδης; 1945 – 26 May 2025) was a Greek former professional footballer who played as midfielder and a later manager.
+Minas Stavridis (Μηνάς Σταυρίδης; 13 April 1945 – 26 May 2025) was a Greek former professional footballer who played as midfielder and a later manager.

 Club career

-Stavridis started football at the local Aris Nikias, where he competed in the second division.
-In 1965 with the merger of Aris with AE Nikaias he moved to the then newly founded team of Ionikos, where he was a key member and distinguished himself.
-The AEK Athens defender, Tasos Vasiliou who was also a former player of Ionikos, indicated to the people of AEK the signing of Stavridis.
-After the transfer deal between the two teams was completed, the adviser of Ionikos, Dasmanoglou made a last-ditch effort to scuttle the transfer by acting on behalf of Olympiacos, who were also interested in the player.
-Stavridis, being a fan of AEK and coming from a family who were also supporters of the club, refused any step backs and moved to the yellow-blacks in the summer of 1968.
-He played there for 2 seasons, failing to establish himself in the squad, mainly due to a bad relationship with the coach Branko Stanković and competed mainly in friendly matches.
+Stavridis started football at the age of 16 at the local Aris Piraeus, where he competed in the second division.
+In 1965 with the merger of Aris with AE Nikaia he moved to the newly founded club, Ionikos, where he became a key member and distinguished himself.
+The defender of AEK Athens, Tasos Vasiliou who was also a former player of Ionikos, indicated to the administration of the club the acquisition of Stavridis.
+After the transfer deal between the two clubs was completed, the advisοr of Ionikos, Dasmanoglou made a last-ditch effort to scuttle the transfer by acting on behalf of Olympiacos, who were also interested in the player.
+Stavridis, being a supporter of AEK Athens and coming from a family who were also supporters of the club, refused any step backs and was transferred to the yellow-blacks on 31 July 1968 for a fee of 200,000 drachmas.
+He played there for two seasons, failing to establish himself in the squad, mainly due to a bad relationship with the manager Branko Stanković and competed mainly in friendly matches.
 Nevertheless, with AEK he reached the quarter-finals of the European Cup in 1969.

-In the summer of 1970, he transferred to Vyzas Megara, where he played for 3 seasons in the second division.
+In the summer of 1970, Stavridis was released from AEK and moved to Vyzas Megara, where he played for 3 seasons in the second division.
 In the summer of 1973 he returned to Ionikos, playing for 3 seasons before his retirement as a footballer.

 Managerial career

 After his retirement as a football player, Stavridis was involved in coaching.
-He was a coach in various clubs of Piraeus, while for years he was a coach of the infrastructure departments of Ionikos.
+He served as a manager in various clubs of Piraeus, while for years he also worked at the academy of Ionikos.